 - Frequently Asked Questions – FAQs

-To carry out the reaction of Zinc with dilute sulphuric acid and classify it as physical or chemical changes.
+To carry out the reaction of Heating of copper sulphate crystals and classify it as physical or chemical changes.

 Frequently Asked Questions